 In Outback areas, such as along the Nullarbor, dingos may also be sighted.
 I didn’t notice any when I crossed the Nullarbor, but there are signs and I’ve heard reports from others.
 Make sure you keep your dog leashed and well away from any dingos, plus don’t let your dog sleep outside in dingo country.

-Finally, Ehrlichiosis, a tick-borne disease that has recently become present in northern Western Australia and the Northern Territory, has also been detected in some remote parts of far northern South Australia and as far south as Port Augustus.
-While not a concern in most regions of South Australia you’ll likely visit, it’s recommended to check the latest government updates.
+Finally, Ehrlichiosis, a tick-borne disease that has recently become present in northern Western Australia and the Northern Territory, has also been detected in some parts of northern South Australia, including as far south as Port Augusta.
+It’s recommended to check the latest government updates.

 If travelling around Port Augusta and further north, it’s recommended that you protect your dog against ticks.
 In addition to a tick chew or spot-on treatment, purchase a tick collar for your dog.
 It’s also best to keep them out of long grass and regularly check your dog for ticks.